 A merging algorithm is employed so that over time signals such as frequency hoppers or FM transmitters, which initially appear as several distinct, closely spaced signals are eventually grouped into one signal with a larger bandwidth as the envelope of this signal begins to fill in with peaks.
-Generation of this signal list continues, adding any newly-detected signals to the list until you zoom in to where the Spectrum mode is displayed or until you exit SmartBars Signal Resolution mode.
+Generation of this signal list continues, adding any newly detected signals to the list until Spectrum Mode is achieved via zooming in or until SmartBars Signal Resolution mode is exited.

-After you are finished collecting signals in the Signal Resolution SmartBars Mode, you should save the signal list.
-Be sure that a thumb drive is inserted into the MESA and press the File Dialog Button on the right side of the signal list.
-For other details regarding signal list operations see page 74.
+When finished collecting signals in the Signal Resolution SmartBars Mode, save the signal list.
+Be sure a thumb drive is inserted into the MESA and press the File Dialog Button on the right side of the signal list.
+For other details regarding signal list operations see page 81.